hpccsystems-solutions-lab/Solutions-lab-website-content/Tutorial/ECLSyntax/startHere.md

 # ECL

-ECL - Enterprise Control Language is designed to handle and manipulate peta byte of data which makes it a prefect language to solve big data problems.
+ECL - Enterprise Control Language is designed to handle and manipulate immense datasets which makes it a prefect language to solve big data problems.
 ECL can be used for both ETL (Extract, Transform, and Load) and querying data.
 ECL is a declarative language which allows processing big data without the need of programmer being involved with details and in-depth of imperative decisions.